Songwrights Apothecary Lab

 Songwrights Apothecary Lab is the eighth studio album by American bassist and singer Esperanza Spalding.
 Concord Records released the album on September 24, 2021.

 The album debuted at number 11 on the US Billboard Contemporary Jazz Albums chart.
-At the 64th Annual Grammy Awards, the album won Best Jazz Vocal Album.
+At the 64th Annual Grammy Awards, the album won Best Jazz Vocal Album award.

 Background

 Songwrights Apothecary Lab is named after her affiliation of musicians and health practitioners.
 The release contains 12 pieces of music, called formwelas, written and recorded over several months in Spalding's traveling music laboratory in collaboration with various musicians, researchers, and practitioners.
 The album is presented as "half songwriting workshop, half guided research practice" that "brings musicians and practitioners of different disciplines, such as music therapy, neuroscience, Black American music, Sufism, and South Indian Carnatic music, together in the spirit of radical healing."
 Songwriting took place in New York City, Portland, and other places.
 Formwela 12 is skipped intentionally.

 Spalding said, "It’s like the oldest thing ever….we’re playing with the origin of music.
 The origin of music being: a response to others in your community, in your surroundings.
 And the response is intuitive!
 When you hum for a baby or when you’re sitting with somebody who is grieving and you, you feel compelled to hum, or when you’re excited and go, “Wow!”
 That’s music!"